FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ## Motivation

-This package estimates factor models on datasets where there is less or more than one observation per combination of id and time.

 For an observation `i`, denote `(jλ(i), jf(i))` the associated pair (id x time).
 This package estimates the set of coefficients `β`, of factors `(f1, .., fr)` and of loadings `(λ1, ..., λr)` that solve

 ![minimization](img/minimization.png)

+In particular, there may be less or more than one observation per combination of id and time.

-When X is a set of id or time dummies, this problem corresponds to a generalized principal component.
-When X is a general set of regressors, this problem corresponds to a linear model with interactive fixed effects as described in Bai (2009).
+When X is a set of id or time dummies, this problem corresponds to a generalized svd / principal component.
+When X is a general set of regressors, this problem corresponds to a generalization of the Bai (2009) linear model with interactive fixed effect.

 To solve the problem above, three minimization methods are available